andreasmhallberg/readingnotes/Buckwalter, 2007. Issues in Arabic Morphological Analysis.md

 # Buckwalter, T., 2007.
 Issues in Arabic Morphological Analysis.
 I A. Soudi, A. van den Bosch, & G. Neumann, reds Arabic Computational Morphology.
 Text, Speech and Language Technology.
 Springer Netherlands, ss 23–41.
-Available at: http://link.springer.com/chapter/10.1007/978-1-4020-6046-5_3 [Åtkomstdatum Februari 24, 2014].

 - Regional variation in use of non-standard (Farsi) characters.
 More often used due to accessibility in Unicode.
 26-27.